manuelcaeiro/go-storyteller/README.md

 - storyteller\_ubu for Ubuntu/Mint Linux since version 16.04/18.3
 - storyteller\_deb for Debian Linux since version 9 (or any Debian 9 & up based distro)

-... and the file [gideon.json](https://github.com/manuelcaeiro/go-storyteller/blob/master/gideon.json) (1) to an empty folder and follow the instructions on the [READ2RUN.md]() file.
+... and the file gideon.json (1) to an empty folder and follow the instructions on the [READ2RUN.md]() file.

-(1) which contains a sample story
+(1) which contains a sample story; right click over the name of the file on the repository above and choose Save link as...

 ![story - ie](https://github.com/manuelcaeiro/go-storyteller/blob/master/screenshots/story_ie.JPG)